floralrainfall/rdm4001/xdocs/HOWTO.md

 Once you have this, you can write your `main.cpp` file.

-	#include <game.hpp> /* Include the game header, where the class rdm::Game comes from.
-This is what you inherit to make a game */
+	#include <game.hpp> /* Include the game header,
+	where the class rdm::Game comes from.
+	That is what you inherit to make a game */

 	using namespace rdm;

 	class MyGame : public Game {
 		virtual void initialize() {
 			startClient(); /* If you do not call startClient, the game will instantly shut down after initializing.
-This tells the game to start up the graphics and sound engine. */
+			This tells the game to start up the graphics and sound engine. */ }
-		}

 		virtual void initializeClient() {
 			/* You can get away with running your initialization code in initialize for the time being, but it is a bad practice when you want to get around to creating dedicated servers for your game. */

 			/* You are free to do whatever you want using gfxEngine, or anything else here. */ }
 	};

 	int main(int argc, char** argv) {
-		rdm::Settings::singleton()->parseCommandLine(argv, argc); /* This parses the command line, and loads the settings from the executing directory/settings.json.
+		rdm::Settings::singleton()->parseCommandLine(argv, argc); /* This parses
+		the command line, and loads the settings from the executing directory/settings.json.
 If this is not called, then the default settings will not be loaded. */

 		MyGame mygame;
-		mygame.mainLoop(); /* This will loop until the game stops. */ rdm::Settings::singleton()->save(); /* This saves the settings to whatever the settings load path is, usually just the executing directory/settings.json. */
+		mygame.mainLoop(); /* This will loop until the game stops. */ rdm::Settings::singleton()->save(); /* This saves the settings to whatever the settings load path is, usually just the executing directory/settings.json. */ }
-	}

 ## Compiling